faceless2/json/README.md

-# BFO JSON/CBOR Parser
+# JSON, CBOR, Msgpack, BMFF and C2PA toolkit

-The BFO JSON/CBOR/Msgpack Parser is yet another Java JSON parser, with the follow emphasis:
+The BFO JSON package is yet another Java JSON parser, that has grown to add a few more formats.

+The JSON and CBOR package is in `com.bfo.json`.
+It has the follow emphasis:

 ### simple
 * the API is essentially a single class, with a few helper classes that are all optional.
 Items are added with `put`, retrieved with `get`, read with `read` and written with `write`.
 Collections are used for maps and lists, and you can use the whole API with no more than about 5 or 6 methods.
 Which means although the API is [fully documented](https://faceless2.github.io/json/docs/), you can probably get away without reading any of it.